Liberal Democratic Party (Malaysia): History

 In the 2008 Sabah state election, all new faces were fielded in the three state seats allocated to LDP.
 LDP won all three seats comfortably as BN swept 61 seats out of the 62 state seats.
 Secretary general Teo Chee Kang won the Tanjong Kapor seat which was previously held by Chong Kah Kiat.
 New LDP President Liew Vui Keong also won the Sandakan Parliamentary seat and was subsequently appointed Deputy Minister of Trade and Industries.
 After the SAPP announced it would quit BN on 17 September 2008, its quota of Sabah's Deputy Chief Minister was handed over to LDP.
 Deputy President Chin Su Phin suggested that the party's three assemblymen were too young-and-inexperienced and therefore not ready to take up such a senior position and instead recommended Malaysian Chinese Association (MCA) for the post citing that it is the largest Chinese-based BN component party.

 In spite of that, first term assemblyman Peter Pang was appointed to the post by the Chief Minister Musa.
 Pang was chosen because compared to the other two LDP assemblymen, Teo Chee Kang (Tanjung Kapor) and Pang Yuk Ming (Merotai), Pang is not closely aligned to Chong Kah Kiat.
 In September 2010, LDP lost its representation in the state cabinet when Peter Pang left the LDP.
 In March 2011, Peter Pang applied to join Parti Gerakan Rakyat Malaysia (GERAKAN).
 Peter Pang was later stripped off his position as Deputy Chief Minister, with the position eventually going to senior state assemblyman Yee Moh Chai of the PBS.
 Few days after the 2018 general election, the party left the defeated BN coalition.

+In 2021, the party's supreme council endorsed its application to join the ruling Perikatan Nasional (PN) coalition.
+However, the application was rejected.
+On 5 April 2023, the party was admitted into Gabungan Rakyat Sabah (GRS).